-After more than a year, the U.S. Securities and Exchange Commission has released draft crowdfunding equity rules (the “Rules“) for comment under the U.S. Jumpstart Our Business Startups Act (the “JOBS Act“).
+After more than a year, the Securities and Exchange Commission has released draft crowdfunding equity rules (the “Rules“) for comment under the U.S. Jumpstart Our Business Startups Act (the “JOBS Act“).

 The JOBS Act was brought into force in 2012 in an effort to facilitate the injection of capital in growing companies and start-ups.
 With respect to crowdfunding, its objective was to allow cost-effective access to capital provided over the Internet by removing unnecessary and burdensome regulations, while maintaining integrity of the financial markets and investor protection.